With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHermitage Hall is one of mental health facilities in Nashville, Tennessee, located at 1220 8th Avenue South, 37203 zip code.
-Hermitage Hall provides telemedicine/telehealth and residential treatment.
-Hermitage Hall provides dialectical behavior therapy, trauma therapy and activity therapy to children / adolescents.
+Hermitage Hall provides residential treatment and telemedicine/telehealth.
+Hermitage Hall provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
 Hermitage Hall also supports children/adolescents with serious emotional disturbance, people with PTSD and clients referred from the court/judicial system.
-Additional services provided at Hermitage Hall include case management, education services and assertive community treatment.
+Additional services provided at Hermitage Hall include family psychoeducation, assertive community treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.